Numerical study of hypershadows in higher-dimensional black holes: BACKWARD RAY TRACING

 We next specify the initial conditions required for geodesic equations.
 The initial values for the coordinates \( x(0) \) and \( \theta(0) \) are chosen according to the observer position \( (x_{\rm o}, \theta_{\rm o}) \), while the remaining coordinates \( t(0) \), \( \phi(0) \), and \( \psi(0) \) can be set to zero without loss of generality due to the corresponding conserved momenta.

-Our focus is thus on determining the initial conditions for the non--conserved momentum components \( p_x(0) \) and \( p_\theta(0) \).
-By combining the 5--momentum projections Eqs.~\eqref{eqmomentum} with the spatial momentum norm given in Eq.~\eqref{p_decomposition}, we obtain:
+Our focus is thus, on determining the initial conditions for the nonconserved momentum components \( p_x(0) \) and \( p_\theta(0) \).
+By combining the five-momentum projections Eqs.~\eqref{eqmomentum} with the spatial momentum norm given in Eq.~\eqref{p_decomposition}, we obtain

 Given the initial coordinates \( (x_{\rm o}, \theta_{\rm o}) \) and a chosen set of observation angles \( \{\alpha, \beta, \zeta\} \), we compute the conserved quantities \( \{E, \Phi, \Psi\} \) and the corresponding momentum components \( \{p_x(0), p_{\theta}(0)\} \).
 These quantities, together with the observer position, specify the initial conditions for the geodesic system.
-We numerically integrate the resulting first-order differential equations using \textit{Mathematica}'s built-in \texttt{NDSolve} function, solving for the coordinates \( x^\mu(\lambda) \) as functions of the affine parameter \( \lambda \).
+We numerically integrate the resulting first-order differential equations using \textit{Mathematica}'s built-in \textit{NDSolve} function, solving for the coordinates \( x^\mu(\lambda) \) as functions of the affine parameter \( \lambda \).

 The integration proceeds forward in \( \lambda \), and is terminated either when the radial coordinate \( x(\lambda) \) reaches the event horizon (signaling a capture by the black hole), or when it exceeds a large cutoff value (indicating escape to infinity).
 We employ adaptive step-size control to ensure numerical stability and precision throughout the integration.
 This setup allows us to systematically track the fate of each light ray emitted by the observer and determine the black hole shadow as seen from the given observation point.